I’m new to couponing! How do I start?

 and ANY other bargain hunting tips!

-Keep an eye on Facebook pages listing bargains, mine is ‘UK Extreme Couponing and Freebies’ www.facebook.com/couponmumuk I have a community of over 135,000 and we are all active bargain hunters so you will find deals at a click of a button without searching yourself!
-BUT REMEMBER only buy something if you need it!
+Keep an eye on our Facebook Page and Group as we have a community of over 2 Million active bargain hunters so you will find deals at a click of a button without searching yourself!